arushivyas/pfdo_mgz2image/README.rst

 .. code:: bash

         pfdo_mgz2image                                      \
-            -I /var/www/html/data --filter nii              \
+            -I /var/www/html/data --filter mgz              \
-            -O /var/www/html/jpg                            \
+            -O /var/www/html/mgz                            \
-            -t jpg                                          \
             --threads 0 --printElapsedTime

-The above will find all files in the tree structure rooted at /var/www/html/data that also contain the string "nii" anywhere in the filename.
-For each file found, a `med2image` conversion will be called in the output directory, in the same tree location as the original input.
+The above will find all files in the tree structure rooted at /var/www/html/data that also contain the string "mgz" anywhere in the filename.
+For each file found, an `mgz2imgslices` conversion will be called in the output directory, in the same tree location as the original input.

 Finally the elapsed time and a JSON output are printed.